 When Scholastic contracts a manuscript, they’re thinking of the trade side: book fairs in the school system, book clubs, Target, and so on.

-This means the manuscripts they sign must appeal to the needs of the schools whether in NYC or Arkansas or California – across the nation.
+This intent means the manuscripts they sign must appeal to the needs of the schools whether in NYC, Arkansas, and across the nation.
 In other words, to the mass market.

 So, what do the publishers want?